mattkbrat/portfolio/static/resume.md

 and browsing cars for sale.
 - Facilitate credit checking through a custom-built, security focused credit application submission process.

+### Tower Camera Site

+- **Rust**, **RTSP**, **FFmpeg**, **Digest Authentication**, **Nodemailer**, **NextJS**
+- Assist local weather channels with capturing RTSP streams.
+- Administer a public-facing, invite-only app with permission-based routes and encrypted profiles.
+- Allow for editing recorded streams with a suite of abstracted FFmpeg functions and a node-based layout, written in an REST-ful Rust application.
+- Communicate with VAPIX endpoints for functions including PTZ and temperature control.
+- Layout and organize camera towers spanning several geographic sectors.

 ### Netops Applications